sachinym/Github-Advanced-Security/Module6-Microsoft_Defeneder_for_cloud_integration.md

 ## Task 1: Connect your GitHub account to Microsoft Defender for Cloud

-1. In the Search bar of the Azure portal, type *Defender*, then select **Microsoft Defender for Cloud**.
+1. In the search bar of the Azure portal, type *Defender*, then select **Microsoft Defender for Cloud**.

    ![Picture1](./images/image1.png)